 Translation: what doesn't kill us will make us stronger.

+Notice that all 3 translations promise the same outcome: a hope and a future.
 When I am hopeless about a situation, it makes me physically sick.
 (As you may have read in earlier posts, that tends to be my reaction to many things.)
 Without hope, there is no reason to continue.

 “Man can live about forty days without food, about three days without water, about eight minutes without air, but only for one second without hope." --Hal Lindsey